Today In History logo TIH

 A Prussian supply column carrying desperately needed provisions for Frederick the Great's army didn't get ambushed once.
 It got surrounded, cut off, and systematically destroyed by Austrian forces under Ernst Gideon von Laudon near the Moravian village of Domstadtl.
 Around 2,500 Prussian troops lost.
 Roughly 4,000 wagons captured.
 Frederick's entire Moravian campaign collapsed almost immediately after — not from a battlefield defeat, but from an empty stomach.
 The greatest military mind of the 18th century wasn't beaten by a general.
 He was beaten by logistics.

-Habsburg Austrian troops annihilate a Prussian reinforcement convoy at Domstadtl, severing Frederick the Great's supp…
+Habsburg Austrian forces annihilated a Prussian reinforcement and supply convoy at the Battle of Domstadtl during the…

 Continental Congress Adopts Articles of War